sailfish009/goodvibes/MAINTAINING.md

 Git commit, git push.
 Done

-Then, just fire the script `scripts/packaging.sh`, which will fetch everything from GitHub and build everything that needs to be done.
+Then, just fire the script `packaging.sh`, which will fetch everything from GitHub and build everything that needs to be done.
 This script is tied to my config and won't work out of the box on someone else system.
 But heck, if you're not me, you're not supposed to release anything anyway, so move on !

 At last, a few `dput` commands will finish the damn job.
 Done with packaging.